 1. When will I know if I have been selected to play in a tournament?

 3-4 days after the closing date for accepting entries, the Play List is selected.
-At that time an acceptance letter is mailed to everyone accepted to play, along with those selected to the Waiting List.
+At that time an acceptance letter is emailed to everyone accepted to play, along with those selected to the Waiting List.
 A Play List is also posted on the website.
-If you are not selected to play, WSCGA returns your check along with a letter of explanation.
+If you are not selected to play, WSCGA destroys your check and emails a letter of explanation.

 2. What does Random Draw mean?

 Everyone who enters a tournament during the appropriate entry time has an equal chance of being selected to play.
-A computerized random draw selects the Playing List of 120 players from all entries.
-Another 20 players are selected to be on a Waiting List.
+A computerized random draw selects the Playing List from all entries.
+20 players are selected to be on a Waiting List.

 3. Are the tournaments only for low handicap players?